* Dollar index hovers near lowest in nearly 2 weeks

 near its lowest level in roughly two weeks against a basket of

 currencies on Tuesday as declining bond yields and slowing

 inflation put pressure on the Federal Reserve for more action.

-yield to a nine-month trough of 0.21 percent after
+yield to a nine-month trough of 0.21 percent as low

-far from a low of 82.035 touched on Monday, its lowest level
+a low of 82.035 touched on Monday, its lowest level since April

 The Fed kicks off its two-day meeting later in the day and